stacksmith/cl-with/README.md

 ## Installation

-Clone the repo into a visible directory, use (ql:quickload "CL-AVEC") or ASDF magic.
+Clone the repo into a visible directory, use (ql:quickload "CL-WITH") or ASDF magic.

 This library requires CFFI and CLOSER-MOP